 Mounting or taping watercolor paper is a breeze if you have your scissors, a ruler, and tape with you.
 After measuring the paper dimensions, straighten the piece and start cutting the tape to cover around 0.25 to 0.5 inches of the paper edges.

 With gummed paper tape, you can activate its adhesion property by wetting the piece with a dispenser or sponge before sticking it to the paper surface.
 And with other types of tapes such as artist, masking, and washi tape, you only need to tailor its length and size to your requirements.

-I find it enjoyable to pick accessories for watercolor paintings.
+I find it enjoyable to pick accessories for watercolor paintings like watercolor brushes.
 So, I hope you can read this article with much joy as I had when writing it.

 Also, choosing the Best Tape For Watercolor Paper is a breeze if you know which features to look for and what type of sheets you will use.
+Besides tape for watercolor paper, you can refer to glue for paper crafts, they also good choices.
 Hopefully, after checking out the recommended list above, you already have in mind the ideal option.
 Have fun with your endeavor!